 The selected Provider(s) must have the organizational capacity to provide a range of Supported Employment services within the community and as stipulated by the persons served Individual Plan of Service.
 Necessary provided services will include: job development, job placement, job coaching, and long-term follow-along services required to maintain employment; assistance with consumer run businesses; as well as transportation from the individual’s home to the site, or sites, of supported employment and back to the individual’s home thereafter.

 Providers/Vendors who are already under contract with MCCMHS for Skill Building services do not need to submit a bid as long as they are willing to accept the established rates in this RFP for the services they currently contract for with MCCMHS.
-Currently contracted Skill Building providers do have to submit a bid if they wish to provide additional Skill Building services not in their existing MCCMHS current contract benefit plans.The Residential provider will be expected to operate a four (4) to six (6) bed State-licensed Community Living Facility (CLF) in Macomb County for adult consumers who are diagnosed with Developmental Disabilities and/or serious mental illness.
-The physical structure is leased separately by MCCMHS to an independent, non-affiliated landlord.
-The successful bidder will staff and operate the facility as well as obtain appropriate State of Michigan Certification and Licensing.
+Currently contracted Skill Building providers do have to submit a bid if they wish to provide additional Skill Building services not in their existing MCCMHS current contract benefit plans.

-The provider should be prepared to provide residential accommodations, personal care as prescribed, 24 hour supervision, in-home skill building assistance, leisure time/recreational activities, supportive services, vocational training, educational, work activity programs, evaluation, job training competitive employment, budgeting personal finances, shopping for groceries, cooking, paying bills, washing clothes, etc. and/or suitable habilitative/

-rehabilitative programs related to each consumer’s person-centered plan.
-Adult residential consumers must be able to self-medicate without assistance but, perhaps, with prompting.
-As the residents’ progress improves, they may be referred to less restrictive, more independent living situations.

 MCCMHS is not re-bidding its current provider panel; existing providers who desire to expand their program are welcome to bid.
 MCCMHS is seeking to expand its current panel of Supported Employment providers.